iLVL-Key/FFXI/gearswap/readme.md

 <summary>SAM</summary>

+Version 13.2.1
+- Fixed AutoSave using multiple "saves" in a row.

 Version 13.2
 - Adjusted Weaponskills to not equip a Weaponskill gear set when inside Abyssea and an Abyssea Proc Weapon pair is equipped.